 On successful completion of the course students will be able to:

-2. Identify and apply evidence from varied sources to analyse and describe a sustainability intervention
+2. Use evidence from varied sources to describe and analyse sustainability interventions;

 The topics to be covered include: